 What should you do if you think your Direct Debit amount is wrong?

-In Northern Ireland, the energy companies are regulated by the Utility RegulatorOpens in a new window; if you think your bill is wrong speak to your provider or you can go to the Consumer CouncilOpens in a new window for help.
+In Northern Ireland, energy companies are regulated by the Utility RegulatorOpens in a new window; if you think your bill is wrong speak to your provider or you can go to the Consumer CouncilOpens in a new window for help.

 MoneySavingExpert has a calculator to help you work out what your monthly payment should beOpens in a new window